 Pros and cons of using PhantomJS instead of real browsers.

-1. Most of the people use PhantomJS to avoid additional overhaul with real browser and it’s headless.
+1. Most people use PhantomJS to avoid additional overhauls with real browsers and it's headless.

-2. You can avoid Grid Hub relationship(or other similar mechanism) by running the tests on CI directly using this which is sometimes little messy to handle.
+2. You can avoid the Grid Hub relationship(or another similar mechanism) by running the tests on CI directly using this which is sometimes a little messy to handle.

 3. Runs multiple test cases faster in automation testing so run-time can be reduced by up to 50% for most tasks.